 Together with its sponsor, Rathbone Investment Management, The Folio Prize Foundation is delighted to announce the Rathbones Folio Mentorships, in association with First Story.

 The Folio Academy, over 250 strong, is the group of outstanding writers and critics who form the Prize’s unique, de facto governing body.
-With the launch of the Mentorships programme in 2017, it began to undertake a more dynamic and wide-ranging role – and we’re delighted that is continuing into 2019, with the second year of the Rathbones Folio Mentorships.
+With the launch of the Mentorships programme in 2017, it began to undertake a more dynamic and wide-ranging role – and we’re delighted that is continuing into 2020, with the third year of the Rathbones Folio Mentorships.

 First Story, founded by former teacher Katie Waldegrave and the writer William Fiennes, brings talented, professional writers into over 70 secondary schools serving low-income communities, to work with teachers and students to foster creativity and communication skills.